SimonFairbairn/VTAInAppPurchases/README.md

 It also includes receipt validation but this is provided as a convenience.
 It includes a copy of Apple's Root Certificate and a copy of OpenSSL as a pre-built static library.
 However, you probably shouldn't trust me and I recommend that you grab your own copy of Apple's certificate and compile your own OpenSSL and drop them into the project instead of the ones included here.

 USE AT YOUR OWN RISK.
 Although I hope it helps you get up and running with In App Purchases quickly and easily, I can accept no responsibility for any loss of revenue resulting from the use of this code.

-### A Five Step Guide to Getting Set Up
+### A Four-and-a-bit Step Guide to Getting Set Up

 1) Set up your In App Purchases in iTunesConnect.
 Make a note of the identifiers.